hamzawhite/hamzawhite.github.io/_pages/cv.md

 *Rabat, Morocco*

 * Model the estimated routing time of parcels.
+Prepare the graph network structure, Deploy the tool to the ERP.
 * Supervisor: Bassam Derkaoui

 **03/2017 - 06/2017 | Development Intern | ONCF**

 *Rabat, Morocco*

-* Design the technical specifications
+* Design the technical specifications for the freight demand planning.
 * Supervisor: Pr.
 Mohamed Charkaoui

 **07/2015 | Process intern | Lafarge**